-Written by Ambika Rajyagor who takes part in Parks Project as our Volunteer Alliance Coordinator.
+Written by Ambika Rajyagor (@gangesgal), Parks Project's Volunteer Alliance Coordinator.

 The ongoing summer heatwaves felt like they were melting us here in Southern California, so my friends and I planned a weekend escape to the Eastern Sierras where we could cool down at the lakes and hike around Mammoth Mountain!
 Photos of these Paiute lands are awe inspiring, and, since it was our first time visiting, we wanted to explore as much as we could while being respectful of the places we visited.
 We loved our time in Mammoth, and one of our biggest impressions from the trip was about the importance of taking care of the lands we recreate on.

 Protecting waterways is about more than just preventing trash from polluting our oceans—it’s also about preserving the ecosystems and natural habitats of the animals in each area that we’re visiting.